 Before purchasing an investment property, real estate investors typically perform due diligence and analyze the expected cash flow to estimate the value of the property and the cap rate.
 Calculating the load factor helps investors understand how much square footage will produce rental income.

 It is important to understand that rental income is calculated on a per square foot basis in commercial real estate.
 For instance, if an office building has 10,000 square feet of rentable space and if the space rents at $3.00 per square foot per month, then the property would be expected to generate monthly rental income of $30,000.
 It is fair to say that the square footage has a direct correlation to the property valuation.

 How to Calculate Load Factor

-The load factor calculation is straightforward.
-It is calculated as the amount of rentable square feet divided by the amount of usable square feet.
-For example, if the office building in our example above has 10,000 square feet of rentable space but only 8,000 square feet of usable office space, the load factor would be 1.25 (10,000/8,000).
+The load factor is calculated as the amount of rentable square feet divided by the amount of usable square feet.
+For example, if an office building has 10,000 square feet of rentable space but only 8,000 square feet of usable office space, the load factor would be 1.25 (10,000/8,000).

 For purposes of commercial real estate investments, it is important to understand the difference between rentable space and usable space.
 These terms, which we explore in more detail below, apply to all commercial real estate property types, including office buildings, shopping centers, other retail space, and even apartment buildings or multifamily properties in residential real estate.